Seirdy/seirdy.one/content/posts/floss-security.md

 [^7]: This command only lists syscall names, but I did eventually follow the example of sandbox-app-launcher by allowing certain syscalls (e.g. ioctl) only when invoked with certain parameters.
 Also, I used [ripgrep](https://github.com/BurntSushi/ripgrep) because I'm more familiar with <abbr title="Perl-Compatible Regular Expressions">PCRE</abbr>-style capture groups.

-[^8]: This process typically involves saving saving and using key logs, or using endpoints with [known pre-master secrets](https://blog.didierstevens.com/2020/12/14/decrypting-tls-streams-with-wireshark-part-1/).
+[^8]: Decrypting these packets typically involves saving and using key logs, or using endpoints with [known pre-master secrets](https://blog.didierstevens.com/2020/12/14/decrypting-tls-streams-with-wireshark-part-1/).

 [^9]: I invite any modders who miss these debug symbols to check out the FLOSS [Minetest](https://www.minetest.net/), perhaps with the [MineClone2](https://content.minetest.net/packages/Wuzzy/mineclone2/) game.